 Talk to us before and after being presented with a sales contract.
 We’ll tell you what you what to expect and how to handle the negotiation.
 A lawyer for property purchase can make a difference between a good deal and an unpleasant mistake.

 - Extended closings Most new homes are not completed by the closing date set out on the agreement.
-Under the terms of the Ontario New Home Warranty Act the builder is permitted to extend the closing date.
-There are rules on how this extension is announced and you have some right to refuse the extension after 120 days.
+Under the terms of the Ontario New Home Warranty Act, the builder is permitted to extend the closing date.
 If you think an extension is likely, give us a call and we’ll fill you in on your options.
 Our residential real estate lawyers have experience dealing with these matters.

 - Substitution of Materials The builder has the right to make minor changes to the plans and to substitute materials provided any substitutions are of equal value.
 What’s minor and what’s major?
 We can help.

 - Builder adjustments.
 In addition to the price, the agreement of purchase and sale will usually provide that the purchaser has to pay an additional sum to the builder to cover adjustments.
 These builder adjustments usually include payment for and installation of the hydro and water meter, paving the driveway, esthetic enhancements such as the tree, Tarion (New Home Warranty) enrollment fee, Law Society Transaction Levy and Development Charge increases.
 These adjustments can sometimes add between $2,000.00 to around $10,000.00 to the cost of the home.We have represented countless purchasers and can work with your builder to either reduce or cap your financial exposure.
 It’s important that you talk to our attorney for buying a home immediately as arrangements must be finalized early in the contract process.